Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

-We can now present the general definition of the Glauber dynamics for more general distributions.
+Before proceeding, we present the general definition of the Glauber dynamics for more general distributions.
 For a distribution $\mu$ on $\Omega\subset \{0,1\}^V$, the Glauber dynamics is defined as follows.
-From a state $X_t\in\{0,1\}^V$, \begin{enumerate} \item Choose a vertex $v$ uniformly at random from $V$. \item For all $w\neq v$, let $X_{t+1}(w)=X_t(v)$. \item Choose $X_{t+1}(v)$ from the conditional Gibbs distribution $\mu(\sigma(v)|\sigma(w)=X_{t}(w) \mbox{ for all }w\neq v\})$, i.e., fix the spin at all vertices except $v$ and resample the spin/label at $v$ conditional on the fixed configuration on the rest of the vertices. \end{enumerate}
+From a state $X_t\in\Omega$, \begin{enumerate} \item Choose a vertex $v$ uniformly at random from $V$. \item For all $w\neq v$, let $X_{t+1}(w)=X_t(v)$. \item Choose $X_{t+1}(v)$ from the conditional Gibbs distribution $\mu(\sigma(v)=\cdot \mid \sigma(w)=X_{t}(w) \mbox{ for all }w\neq v)$.
+In words, fix the spin/label at all vertices except $v$ and resample the spin/label at $v$ conditional on the fixed configuration on the rest of the vertices. \end{enumerate}

+The {\em mixing time} of the Glauber dynamics, denoted as $\Tmix(\eps)$ for $\eps>0$, is the minimum number of steps $t$ such that, for the worst initial state $X_0$, the distribution of $X_t$ is within total variation distance $\leq \eps$ of the stationary distribution $\mu$.
+For a pair of distributions $\mu,\omega$ on $\Omega$, denote their \emph{total variation distance} as follows: